In the Greek mythology of the Titans, Prometheus brought fire to humanity. Then the CNCF brought Prometheus to open source users around the world.

 Unlike our Prometheus OpenMetrics integration—which is intended for customers new to Prometheus or without a mature Prometheus environment—the Prometheus remote write integration is for those of you who want to continue to run your own Prometheus environments but still send data to the Telemetry Data Platform.

 After you configure remote write in your Prometheus YAML file, Prometheus data will begin flowing into the Telemetry Data Platform almost instantly.
 To visualize the data, you have two options:

-- Within New Relic’s UI: Use New Relic Query Language (NRQL) or PromQL in chart builder (explained below), as well as dashboards and custom applications.
+- Within New Relic’s UI: Use New Relic Query Language (NRQL) or PromQL-style mode in chart builder (explained below), as well as dashboards and custom applications.

 - Within Grafana: Configure the Data Platform as a Prometheus data source in Grafana.

 How to configure the Prometheus remote write integration

 Before you get started, make sure you’re running Prometheus versions 2.15.0 or newer.